edisoner9/locate-iss/README.md

 # locate-iss

-A nifty program that interacts with an API to provide information on the location and passengers of the International Space Station.
+This program uses the requests and json libaries to interact with a handy API.
+It prints information on the location and passengers of the International Space Station as well as the coordinates and times of when it'll pass over Earth.

+Send questions or concerns to edisoner@bu.edu.